uniwebcms/uniweb-module-builder/docs/dev_with_tunnel.md

 You can check that the server is working by visiting `https://127.0.0.1:3005`.
 In addition, the `build_dev` folder has a `quick-tunnel.txt` file with the URL of the active tunnel.
 Visit that public URL and confirm that it serves the files in `build_dev`.

-The `--tunnel` option requests the creation of a [Cloudflare quick tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/do-more-with-tunnels/trycloudflare/) which provides a different URL every time the web server is started.
+The `--tunnel` (or `-t`) option requests the creation of a [Cloudflare quick tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/do-more-with-tunnels/trycloudflare/) which provides a different URL every time the web server is started.
 It is also possible to configure a permanent tunnel URL in the environment variables.
 In that case, your local `.env.dev` file should set the URL of the `TUNNEL_URL` variable to the URL of the permanent tunnel.
 For example, you can set up a [permanent tunneel with Pagekite](pagekite.md).

 Next, **in another terminal**, run